babushkaboy1/SportsPalAlphaFirebase1/README-Environment.md

 - FIREBASE_MEASUREMENT_ID
 - GOOGLE_MAPS_API_KEY

+### Google OAuth client IDs (recommended)

+To avoid Google sign-in "invalid credential / audience mismatch" errors, set platform-specific client IDs and link them in your Google Cloud Console and Firebase Auth provider:

+- GOOGLE_ANDROID_CLIENT_ID
+- GOOGLE_IOS_CLIENT_ID
+- GOOGLE_WEB_CLIENT_ID

+These are included in the build if present.
+For production TestFlight builds, you should set them.

 ## Setting secrets in Expo (Terminal)

 Use the EAS CLI to create project-level secrets that your builds can read.
 Replace the example values with your real secrets.